Watercooler

 Which frontend frameworks should developers focus on in 2024?
 We’re listing them for you and showing advantages and drawbacks.
 You’ll notice we included some libraries as well, because you can’t miss those in 2024.

-Which framework should you pick in 2024?
+What is the best front end framework should you pick in 2024?

 Now, given you’re looking for a new job, you should concentrate on React, Angular, or Vue—the big three.
 Check which one is in high demand in your area.
 Ultimately, they all share the same basic principles.
 So, don't waste time dwelling on the decision of which one to pick.
 Just choose one and get started.

-Also, if you are updating on your tech stack, point out your current issues and choose a framework that might have the tools to fix them.
+Also, if you are updating on your tech stack, point out your current issues and choose a frontend framework that might have the tools to fix them.
 If slow frontend performance is a problem, skip general frameworks like Bootstrap or jQuery and use native tools like ES6 and modern CSS.
 You should also consider your backend and if there are any plans to change it.

 When should you start using frontend frameworks?